CenkCTI/Cyber-Threat-ntellegiance-Reports/How do I/index.md

 I combine all of this with my university field and my strong interest in **cybersecurity**, taking determined steps toward my career goals.

 Below, you can find a brief summary of how I am preparing for my profession and the skills I have learned to become an analyst.
 Being someone who is always open to learning across different fields, you can see that my interests are both interconnected and diverse.

+## The following texts are digital versions of my own notes that have been summarized into an academic and clear format with the help of artificial intelligence.
+The notes were prepared based on information I gathered from lectures and sources.